hadissulejmani/Coffee-Shop/README.md

 # Coffee-Shop

-A sample project for coffee store.
+A sample project for online coffee store.